 Figure 2: Typosquatting techniques and examples using mediasonar.com

 Creating, distributing, and selling counterfeit products is another popular approach to brand impersonation attacks and are occurring more frequently.
-According to the 2018 Global Brand Counterfeiting Report, the total value of counterfeit products are forecasted to hit $1.82 trillion by 2020.
-Not only do counterfeit products have a significant impact on revenue, there is also an impact on a company’s brand reputation.
+According to the 2018 Global Brand Counterfeiting Report, the total value of counterfeit products is forecasted to hit $1.82 trillion by 2020.
+Not only do counterfeit products have a significant impact on revenue, but there is also an impact on a company’s brand.
 While harming your brand may not be the counterfeiter’s primary motive, your reputation will still suffer the consequences during the process.
 If a consumer unknowingly purchases a counterfeit product with your brand name and the product breaks in any fashion, your brand will still experience the negative repercussions.
 These experiences make their way into Internet chatter where your negative reviews can grow at an exponential rate.
 Considering 90% of consumers read online reviews before visiting a business and 67.7% of consumers base their purchasing decisions on reviews, these negative reviews will significantly suede the consumer’s decision.

 Protect, Detect, and Mitigate

-With the variety of online brand impersonation attacks that are out there, it is integral that security teams are equipped with the tools and workflows to detect threats and mitigate the effects on your brand reputation.
+With the variety of online brand impersonation attacks that are out there, it is integral that security teams are equipped with the tools and workflows to detect threats and mitigate the effects on your brand.
 With the correct threat intelligence strategy in place, your company will be able to better manage brand impersonations.

 If a cybercriminal is using a fake email address, social media handle or domain, there is a high chance they are also using it elsewhere.
 Running open-source searches to create digital footprints will allow you to make connections between pieces of information and discover where else impersonators are using these credentials.
 This will provide you with the insight to uncover who the perpetrator is and other ways your brand is being misrepresented online.

 Social Media Searches